ai banner

 Well-being

-We design our solutions to benefit the health and well-being of individuals and to contribute to the sustainable development of society.
+We design our AI-enabled solutions to benefit the health and well-being of individuals.

 Oversight image

-We design AI-enabled solutions to augment and empower people, with appropriate human supervision.
+We design AI-enabled solutions to augment and empower people, with appropriate human supervision ensuring that critical decisions affecting people remain reviewable, overridable, and accountable to qualified professionals.

-We develop AI-enabled solutions that are intended to do no harm, with appropriate protection against deliberate or inadvertent misuse.
+We develop AI-enabled solutions that are robust with protection against potential harm.

 Fairness image